Terje Rød-Larsen: Oslo Accords

-Mid-1990s to Mid-2000s
+Mid-1990s to mid-2000s

 From 1994 to 1996, Rød-Larsen served as former Secretary-General Boutros Boutros-Ghali's first "Special Coordinator in the Occupied Territories."

 In 1996, Rød-Larsen served briefly as minister of administration in the government of Thorbjørn Jagland, before being forced to resign as the result of a tax scandal.

 In 9/9/1999, Rød-Larsen was appointed as UN Secretary-General Kofi Annan's personal representative to the PLO and Palestinian Authority on the West Bank and the Gaza Strip.
 He was also the UN Special Coordinator for peace negotiations in the Middle East.
 He subsequently left the post in 2004 to become President of the International Peace Academy, a NYC-based think tank, and was also designated as UN Special Representative (Date of Appointment : 3/1/2005) for the implementation of Security Council Resolution 1559, which calls for Syrian withdrawal of Lebanon and the disarmament of Hezbollah.

+International Peace Institute

+In 2005, Rød-Larsen became President of the International Peace Institute (formerly International Peace Academy).
+Under his leadership, IPI expanded its headquarters, opened offices in Europe and the Middle East, and became a forum for UN-related dialogue.

+In October 2020, Rød-Larsen resigned after media revelations that IPI had accepted donations from entities connected to Jeffrey Epstein.
+The contributions represented less than 1% of IPI’s budget.
+An internal KPMG review found all donations were properly recorded and concluded that there was “no evidence that any laws or regulations were breached.”
+Rød-Larsen also disclosed that he had received and repaid a personal loan from Epstein.